xpybuild/xpybuild/README.rst

 	- *clear error messages*, and 'fail-fast' instead of 'silently wrong' behaviour.
 There's nothing worse than a build script that generates different/wrong output to what's expected due to a minor typo in a file path or command line argument.
-Xpybuild is deliberately intolerant of mistakes such as commands that actually do nothing due to lack of matching input, and never swallow errors (though you can explicitly specify --keep-going when you need to).
+Xpybuild is deliberately intolerant of mistakes such as commands that actually do nothing due to lack of matching input, and never swallows errors (though you can explicitly specify --keep-going when you need to).

 	  It also includes a pluggable mechanism for parsing error/warning messages